cityteam/stats/INSTALLATION.md

 ### Install Node.JS Environment

-*Node.JS* is the runtime environment that supports execution of Javascript and Typescript based applications outside of a web browser.
+*Node.JS* is the runtime environment that supports execution of Javascript and Typescript based applications directly from the command line.
 The server portion of this system is such an application.

 Pick the most recent Long Term Support (LTS) release for your platform at [Node.JS](https://nodejs.org/en) and install it.
 You will need to restart